GothicIII/DJMaxRespectV-Randomizer/README.md

 ## FIRST RUN
-  Please make sure that SongList.db is in the same directory as the program.
+  Please make sure that SongList.db is in the same directory as the program (if for whatever reason it is missing just download it from the repo).
   When running the 1st time some info messages will appear and the program creates files/folders to run properly.

   <img width="400" alt="FirstRun" src="https://github.com/user-attachments/assets/488e220d-4b98-4b34-9c0c-6962cfd64989" />